‘Just Mercy’ author and exoneration attorney Bryan Stevenson to speak at Institute for Social Concerns event in downtown South Bend

 In addition, Stevenson led the creation of the Equal Justice Initiative’s Legacy Sites, which include the Legacy Museum, the National Memorial for Peace and Justice, and Freedom Monument Sculpture Park.
 These powerful new landmarks in Montgomery chronicle the nation’s legacy of slavery, lynching, and racial segregation while making connections to today’s crisis of mass incarceration and contemporary issues of racial bias.

 The Institute for Social Concerns at the University of Notre Dame is an interdisciplinary institute responding to the complex demands of justice through a combination of justice education and research for the common good.
-The center brings people together to think carefully about the world’s most pressing social concerns in order to develop creative and effective approaches to addressing them.
+The institute brings people together to think carefully about the world’s most pressing social concerns in order to develop creative and effective approaches to addressing them.

 Stevenson’s lecture is co-sponsored by several other units at Notre Dame: the Department of American Studies, the Klau Institute for Civil and Human Rights, the Initiative on Race and Resilience, the Law School, and the Office of the President.